nigelhorne/gedcom/README.md

         gedcal -dwlHm $i -y 2016 gedcom-file.ged > $i.html
     done

-You can create a genealogy book of your family history to give to your dad on father's day:
+You can create a genealogy book as a PDF of your family history to give to your dad on father's day:

     # Note that this will only print people related to your father, even if you give -a
-    gedcal -B 'family-history.pdf' -dh "Your Father's Full Name" gedcom-file.ged
+    gedcal -B family-history.pdf -dh "Your Father's Full Name" gedcom-file.ged

 The options are: